jensnt/io_import_build_map/README.md

 It contains a small set of free textures for the example map **SHOCK.MAP**.
 Or you can use textures from a game if you own a copy.
 See: [Getting original textures](https://github.com/jensnt/io_import_build_map#getting-original-textures)

-#### All textures need to be PNG files and use one of the following numbering formats as name:
+#### All textures need to be PNG or JPG files and use one of the following numbering formats as name:
-- As created by Xtract tool: 056-002.png
+- As created by the Xtract tool: 056-002.png
 - BUILD tile number as name: 0568.png (up to 8 leading zeros allowed)

 ## Import Options